-Reports on Additional Employment Within and Outside the University
+Reports on Additional Employment within and Outside the University

-A faculty member will inform his or her Department/Area Chair (or, when appropriate, the Dean) before accepting additional employment within or outside the University during the academic year.
-The Chair or Dean will make periodic reports, no less often than annually, to the Provost on the nature and scope of all additional employment, whether inside or outside the University, of each faculty member during the academic year, with estimates of how many hours or days per week or month were spent by each member in such activities.
+A faculty member will inform his or her department chair (or, when appropriate, Dean) before accepting additional employment within or outside the University during the academic year.
+The chair or Dean will make periodic reports, no less often than annually, to the Provost on the nature and scope of all additional employment, whether inside or outside the University, of each faculty member during the academic year, with estimates of how many hours or days per week or month were spent by each member in such activities.